You are here

 - Nine out of the eleven first-year communities live together in Dravo House, so students will also get to interact and build connections with the members of the other programs, as well as join in on their programs and events.

-- Each community is led by a Faculty or Staff Advisor and a Gryphon student mentor, to help students become better acquainted with the University and its resources while exploring their passions.
+- Each community is led by Faculty or Staff Advisors and a Gryphon student mentor to help students become better acquainted with the University and its resources.

 - Each community will enjoy group meals, discussions, outside speakers, on-campus events, off-campus trips, and more in order to engage participants in their interests in fun and different ways outside of the traditional curriculum.

-- Each community will encourage students to grow and develop as students and on-campus leaders in the context of their passions, interests. and hobbies.
+- Each community will encourage residents to grow and develop both as students and on-campus leaders in the context of their passions, interests, and hobbies.